 The Assisted Living Federation of America defines assisted living as a long-term care option that combines housing, support services, and health care, as needed.
 Assisted living is designed for individuals who require assistance with everyday activities such as meals, medication management or assistance, bathing, dressing, and transportation.
-Some residents may have memory disorders including Alzheimer’s, or they may need help with mobility, incontinence, or other challenges.
+Some residents may have memory disorders including Alzheimer’s and dementia, or they may need help with mobility, incontinence, or other challenges.

 While skilled nursing care provides the highest level of care for seniors outside of a hospital, assisted living is best for those who need some help with bathing, dressing, toileting, grooming, and eating but do not require 24-hours-a-day health care by doctors.

 Assisted living may be a good choice if:

 The level of care our residents need can fluctuate over time.
 From barely any assistance, to needing help accomplishing daily living activities, the Jefferson Bridge acts as a way to connect residents with just the right level of memory care at the just the right time.

 Dealing with the struggles of memory loss is difficult for the individual suffering, as well as the family around them.
 At Monticello West, we understand the emotions involved during this transition and use the Jefferson Bridge to facilitate the move to a memory care program.
 Our residents can move back and forth between independent living and assisted living memory care programming as often as needed.